mjosaarinen/pqps/suppercop/README.md

 ## Caveats

-You need do know what you're doing and how to properly interpret the results.
+You need to know what you're doing and how to properly interpret the results.

 **NO WARRANTY WHATSOEVER**